The Definitive Guide to Flutter App Development

 Reflectly AI Journal

 This popular mental wellness app uses artificial intelligence for its core journaling functionality.
-The Flutter codebase had to incorporate machine learning models with tight mobile performance constraints.
-Reflectly has scaled its AI-powered platform across iOS, Android, and the web seamlessly thanks to Flutter's cross-platform capabilities.
+The Flutter codebase had to incorporate machine learning models while adhering to tight mobile performance constraints.
+Reflectly has seamlessly scaled its AI-powered platform across iOS, Android, and the web, thanks to Flutter’s cross-platform capabilities.

 Toyota’s Dash Driver App